hackdash/dailyship/content/news/calc.md

 # File approach
 If you're curious how other commands work, they are stored in files without an extension in a directory listed in the PATH environment variable.
 The Free Desktop standard recommends using a hidden folder in your home directory.
-I had higher hopes for `/usr/bin`, but the permissions really discouraged me.

 ## ~/.local/bin/calc
 ```
 node --require ~/scripts/calc.js